FOR ALL CHILDREN 15 YRS AND UNDER

 BRINGS GOOD LUCK

-Midnight Spectacular - The Fireworks Spectacular will take place at midnight to celebrate the New Year!
+The Fireworks Spectacular will take place at the end of the Festival to celebrate the New Year!
 So remember to bring all your friends and family to see the magnificent display!

 & PARADE MAP